icextreme/eatsafe/docs/readme3.txt

       a write operation result in corrupted data)

-    - For searching restaurants with hazard levels of the most recent example, the default level is to display "All" hazard levels, in this case, "Low", "Medium (Moderate)", and "High".
+    - For searching restaurants with hazard levels of the most recent inspection, the default level is to display "All" hazard levels, in this case, "Low", "Medium (Moderate)", and "High".
 "All" does NOT mean that the inspection have all three hazard levels.
 Keep in mind that "All", as default, displays restaurants with low hazard,